Manassas Expungement Lawyer

 - An order of nolle prosequi, a finding of not guilty, or a dismissal disposes of the case.

-The Court will apply the following standard of review in deciding whether to grant an expungement.
+The Virginia court system will then apply the following standards of review in deciding whether to grant an expungement.

 - No prior criminal record and arrest for a misdemeanor.
 The Commonwealth must show good cause against the granting of the expungement.

 The petition is served to the Commonwealth Attorney for the County or City where the petition is filed and they have 21 days to respond to the petition.
 After filing and arranging for service of the petition for expungement, the petitioner must obtain one complete set of fingerprints from a law enforcement agency.

 - You must provide the agency doing the fingerprinting with a copy of the petition.